 But even if the stock falls to a penny per share, they’re still awarded to you on your settlement date, and they’re still worth more than the $0 you paid for them.

 In fact, you may only lose out on money with RSUs if you leave the company and have to forfeit any units that aren’t already vested, or if the company goes out of business.

 When your RSU shares or cash equivalent are automatically delivered to you on your settlement date(s), they’re considered ordinary income and are taxed accordingly.
 In fact, your RSU distributions are actually added to your W2.

-Another aspect to keep an eye on with taxing RSUs as income is whether the amount will bump you up a tax bracket (or two.)
-If you’ve only been withholding at your lower tax bracket before your vesting period, you could owe the IRS even more.
+For some people, the additional RSU income may bump them up a tax bracket (or two.)
+In those cases, if you’ve been withholding at a lower tax bracket before your vesting period, you could owe the IRS even more.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 Crypto: Bitcoin and other cryptocurrencies aren’t endorsed or guaranteed by any government, are volatile, and involve a high degree of risk.
 Consumer protection and securities laws don’t regulate cryptocurrencies to the same degree as traditional brokerage and investment products.
 Research and knowledge are essential prerequisites before engaging with any cryptocurrency.
 US regulators, including FINRA , the SEC , and the CFPB , have issued public advisories concerning digital asset risk.
 Cryptocurrency purchases should not be made with funds drawn from financial products including student loans, personal loans, mortgage refinancing, savings, retirement funds or traditional investments.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.